ImtiazVision/Java/Notes.md

 ### Process :

 **Process** :  A process is a running program.
-A process is a runtime execution environment made up of instructions, user data, and system data segments, as well as a variety of additional resources including CPU, memory, address space, disk, and network I/O.
+A process is a runtime execution environment made up of instructions, user data, and system data segments, as well as a variety of additional resources including CPU, memory, address space, disk, and network I/O. A program and a process are frequently used interchangeably, however the objective is usually to refer to a process.

 ### Thread :